(This page is for a ready-to-wear pair of hand-knit muffatees. Click here for a knit-it-yourself yarn and pattern kit.)

 Which Length?
 These muffatees are available in two lengths, 5 inches or 7 inches.
 Short muffatees and gloves were preferred by society women in the 1860s because the shorter length on the wrist gave the illusion that the fingers were shorter - a fashionable look at the time.
 If the cuffs of your dress or shirt is well fitted, then you will want the shorter muffatees as well.
 The longer muffatees however, will cover more of your wrist and will keep you warmer.
 The length is your personal preference, not based on the size of your hand.

 Which Color?
 Society women of the 19th century wore white on their hands to flaunt that they didn't have to do any manual labor with their hands.
 The white muffatees are very pretty, but impractical for those of us who must struggle through life without a full-time Lady's Maid.
 Most people prefer the gray or brown muffatees.
 Gentlemen who wear their muffatees while shooting a black powder musket prefer brown or dark gray muffatees.
+Not all colors are availalbe at all times, it just depends on what colors I have been knitting lately.

 Prefer to Knit Your Own?
 I also sell a muffatee kit that contains the pattern, historic notes and my Suzy the Shepherdess 100% wool yarn so that you can knit your own.